carls31/carls31/README.md

 ### My projects:
 Be sure to check out my pinned projects below!
-* `mfbo-method` is an efficient method for reducing uncertainty using multi fidelity and Bayesian optimization with a general overview of possible acquisition functions. (rewritten for Torch Functional API).
+* `mfbo-method` is an efficient method for reducing uncertainty using multi fidelity and Bayesian optimization with a general overview of possible acquisition functions (rewritten for Torch Functional API).
 * `eo-fire-mapping` assess burn severity indexes for fire mapping using multispectral satellite imagery.
 * `se4geo-lab` iAPP4P - Development of an interactive APPlication for Air Pollution monitoring .
 * `multiclass-logistic-regression-model` for Cardiovascular Heart Disease Prediction.